Skip to content

 --token $TATOR_TOKEN

-For more information on the download command, see the aidata download documentation.
+For more details, you can look at the aidata download documentation.

 Prepare